-This situation is changing rapidly.
 We will continue to monitor developments related to COVID-19 and make decisions to help safeguard the health of our visitors and staff based upon government guidelines and the recommendations of public health agencies, including U.S. Centers for Disease Control (CDC), World Health Organization (WHO), and Oregon Health Authority (OHA).

 As always, the health of our visitors and staff is our number one priority.
 We look forward to welcoming you back to World Forestry Center when we can do so safely.

 Support Our Mission